primitivefinance/mythic/journal/src/ui/nov-26.md

 First thing is lets write out the process of what happens:
 - I have a portfolio of some coins.
-This portfolio is just the sum of the coins effectively, its not allocated to an LP or anything.
+This portfolio is just the sum of the value of the coins effectively, its not allocated to an LP or anything.
 - I change the target weights for my tokens, say 60/40.
 - After reviewing these weight changes, I go forward to prepare the adjustment.
     - I select a start and end time for my adjustment to occur.